Review of State and National Historic Properties

-The first step is for Heritage Preservation staff to determine if your proposal meets the threshold of destruction or partial destruction (as defined above) and requires further review.
-A Request for Determination of Threshold must be submitted to initiate the review.
+The proposed work is reviewed to determine if it meets the threshold of destruction or partial destruction.
+A Environmental Assessment Worksheet (EAW) / Request for Determination of Threshold must be submitted to staff for review.

-Proposal types that generally do meet the threshold of destruction include:
+Proposal types that generally meet the threshold of destruction include:

-Proposal types that generally do not meet the threshold include:
+Proposal types that generally DO NOT meet threshold include:

-- The re-establishment of historic features from the period of significance that are supported through physical or documented evidence.
+- Reconstruction of historic features supported through physical or documented evidence

-For staff to make a determination, you must submit the required form as well as:
+For staff to review the threshold, you must submit the following:

 - Documentation supporting date of construction of the affected property